phalcon-orphanage/docs/en/api/Phalcon_Db_Adapter_Pdo.rst

 public *boolean*  **isUnderTransaction** ()

-Checks whether connection is under database transaction
+Checks whether the connection is under a transaction

 .. code-block:: php